cullenr/wasm-analysis/README.md

 `07` | length of the [func] in bytes
 `00` | length of the locals array - 0 so no locals are present.
 `20` | start of the expression section - 0x20 is the local.get instruction
-`00` | id for locla.get for the first param
+`00` | id for local.get for the first param
 `20` | second call to local.get to get param 2
 `01` | id for local.get for the second param
 `92` | the opcode for f32.add
-`0b` | end of the expression dentoed by the end opcode 0x0b
+`0b` | end of the expression denoted by the end opcode 0x0b

 data | description
 -----|------------